BiswarupDey009/Clique_Bait_SQL_Project/Solutions.md

 ```
 </details>

-11) Your task is to identify the most viewed product, least viewed product on the website.
+11) Your task is to identify the most viewed and least viewed product on the website.
 <details>
 <summary>Click to expand the Answer!</summary>